sonata-project/SonataPageBundle/docs/reference/assets.rst

 Assets
 ======

-Assets are managed with gulp which require yarn and a global gulp install.
+Assets are managed with webpack which require yarn.

-* stylesheets are generated from .scss files located in ``assets/src/scss``
+* stylesheets are generated from .scss files located in ``assets/scss``
-* javascripts are generated from files located in ``assets/src/js``
+* javascripts are generated from files located in ``assets/js``

 .. warning::

-   Do not edit directly files located in the ``src/Resources/public`` folder, if you want to contribute, you should edit files in the ``assets/src`` folder.
+   Do not edit directly files located in the ``src/Resources/public`` folder, if you want to contribute, you should edit files in the ``assets`` folder.

 Compiling Sources
 -----------------